 3. Believe you can make the change

 If you really don’t believe you can make the change, your belief will override any vision or commitment to make the change.
 This is where you need to examine your beliefs and change your mind about any belief which may be holding you back.
-For years I held a belief that being overweight was because of my genes, (most of my mothers family were overweight).
-For years my sisters used to tell me that we were an overweight family and were stuck with it.
+For years I held a belief that I was heavy because of my genes, (most of my mother’s family was heavily built).
+For years my sisters used to tell me that we were a heavy family and were stuck with it.
 It took me years to actually wake up to that destructive, unconscious belief and change it.
 Since then, I’ve managed to lose considerable weight although the battle against this conditioning continues!
 It doesn’t always take years to change limiting beliefs, you just need to know you’ve hit one to unpick it.